-Between 2017 and 2020, we are scaling up our efforts and expanding the reach of our successful approach to benefit additional Canadian communities.
+Between 2017 and 2020, we are scaling up our efforts and expanding the reach of our successful approach.
 We are leveraging the knowledge developed in the first phase in order to transform professional practice and policies, and equip decision-makers and communities to create active and healthy communities.

 In the long term, we aim for 3 types of changes: